OfficeDev/Add-in-Content-Sample/readme.md

 4. Select the "+" button to add a new add-in, and choose the manifest.xml file from your local directory.
 Press OK and the add-in will install.

-5. Open the app launcher on the top left hand corner and select an Office app (e.g. Excel or whatever you're interested in).
+5. Open the app launcher on the top left hand corner and select an Office app (Excel).

 6. When the Office app opens, go to Insert > Apps for Office and select My First Content Add-in under My Organization.
 If you don't see the add-in, press Refresh.
 Press Insert and the add-in should appear.